TriplyDB/Documentation/docs/yasgui-api/index.md

 ## Yasr

-Yasr is an extendable library which helps you present SPARQL results.
-The main class of Yasr is responsible for gluing the different output plugins together, and providing utilities such as SPARQL result parsers.
+Yasr is an extendable library that renders SPARQL results.
+Yasr is responsible for gluing the different visualization plugins together, and providing utilities such as SPARQL result parsers.

 ### Yasr API